 You can come to market faster if you use a US manufacturer, but you’ve got to remember the price point.
 It’s going to be inflated if you’re working on a trend that’s really popular, but you can do that to get to market first then find another supplier to get better pricing.

 Finding a profitable trending item helps secure your success in the marketplace, but it also involves being able to keep up with demand.
-The demand for trending items can often be overwhelming for sellers who fulfil orders themselves.
+The demand for trending items can often be overwhelming for sellers who fulfill orders themselves.
 I use Fulfillment by Amazon (FBA) to take this limitation off my shoulders.
 The FBA program allows sellers to use Amazon’s own warehouses and supply chain process to handle your orders.
 They also handle customer service and returns, leaving you more time to work on other aspects of their business such as finding more products to sell.

-Products need preparing and labelling correctly for FBA, which can also be a bottleneck if you do it yourself.
+Products need preparing and labeling correctly for FBA, which can also be a bottleneck if you do it yourself.
 I do recommend that brand new sellers handle their products themselves so they can check the quality, but later you can use an agent or service provider to manage the process of sending products into FBA.

-Your own supplier or agent might be able to prepare products for FBA, or there are specialist services who will do some quality control then package and sticker your items.
+Your own supplier or agent might be able to prepare products for FBA, or there are specialist services who will do pre-shipment quality control then package and sticker your items.
 Examples include Ejet in China, FBA Inspection in the US and many more.
 (I have not used these companies, they’re just examples of businesses who provide these services).

 And Then What?